S4-Smart-mobile/S4-Smart-Mobile/documentation/research/mood-predictor.md

 To ideate we have chosen to first start with a conventional brainstorming session to work out the most default answers, after which we are planning to use an ideation framework we have not used before.

+To start we did a simple brainstorming session in the form of a mindmap to get our brains going.

 #### Brainstorming

 ```mermaid